top of page

 When you are happy with the amendments you have made to the working document, change the title to Working Document 2, redate it and send it to the LA Tribunal Rep. You do not need to send it to SENDIST at this time.

-The Tribunal case directions will include a deadline for when the working document with both parties’ amendments needs to be submitted to Tribunal.
-This is initially with the Case Review form and then again usually 10 days before the appeal hearing.
+The Tribunal case directions will include a deadline for submitting the working document with both parties’ amendments to the Tribunal.
+This is typically done with the Case Review form and then again, usually 10 days before the appeal hearing.

-You and the LA can continue to work on it after it has been sent to Tribunal, just ensure that the most recent version is sent to them by no later than the day before the hearing.
+You and the LA can continue to work on it after it has been sent to the Tribunal; just ensure that the most recent version is sent to them by no later than the day before the hearing.

-In addition to cross referencing and adding all necessary needs and provisions to meet these needs, you should check that provision in the original EHCP is properly quantified and specified.
+In addition to cross-referencing and adding all necessary needs and provisions to meet these needs, you should check that the provision in the original EHCP is properly quantified and specified.
 Again, our EHCP checking webinar series will help you to do this, and key principles are outlined in the following laws.

 Section 37 of the CFA requires the LA to specify the special educational provision required.
 “Provision must be specified for each and every need specified in Section B”: SEND Code of Practice (COP2015 ) #9.69(F)